 Power of Attorney for Property

 Power of Attorney for Personal Care

 Health Care Directive

 Affidavit of Executions

 Basic Wills Package - Retainer for entire amount required before documents are drafted

-Basic Packages include 30 minute Telephone Consultation with email correspondence thereafter, Review of Wills Questionnaire, and Standard Wills and Estates documents provided electronically via email.
-Detailed instructions will be provided regarding execution of documents to ensure the same are valid and legally binding.
-If completing DIY execution of documents, ensure that you have two (2) witnesses physically present (at the same time) at the time of execution.
-If Virtual Wills Signing is required, an additional $150.00 will be added to flat fee quote.
+Basic Packages include 30 minute Telephone Consultation with email correspondence thereafter, Review of Wills Questionnaire, and Standard Wills and Estates documents provided electronically via email/telephone.
+Detailed instructions will be provided regarding execution of documents to ensure the same are valid and legally binding via Videoconference signing.
+If completing DIY execution of documents (i.e. Testator in Nursing Home, etc.), ensure that you have two (2) witnesses physically present (at the same time that are not executors, beneficiaries or related to beneficiaries) at the time of execution.
+If in-office Wills Execution is required, an additional $200.00 will be added to flat fee quote.